 The origin story of the hammock is one that has been evolving for many years.
-Hammocks and sleeping in hammocks began as a way for jungle dwelling cultures to be off the ground and away from stinging and biting insects as well as away from poisonous snakes.
+Hammocks and sleeping in hammocks began as a way for jungle-dwelling cultures to be off the ground and away from stinging and biting insects as well as away from poisonous snakes.

 Hammocks also provided the sailors with a stable sleeping place.
 Before hammocks were introduced to naval ships, sailors were frequently tossed out of their bunks on stormy seas; this was responsible for many deaths and injuries among sailors.
 Many sailors today still prefer hammocks to a traditional bunk, even on small vessels.

 Hammocks work so well for sleeping on a ship for two main reasons.
 The suspension of the hammock absorbs the movement of the ship, so whether sailing smooth or stormy seas the swing of the hammock feels the same.
 The second characteristic that makes a hammock great for sleeping on ships is the way the fabric wraps around the person as they lie.
 This helps to secure a person in the hammock and keep them from falling out.

 This bar usually had a curve to it to maintain its usefulness as a place to sleep in a ship, but the spreader bar helped to hold the hammock slightly open so the sailors could easily get in and out of their beds as they were needed.
 As time went on, the wooden bar used to hold these hammocks open was also created in a flatter variation to hold a hammock open to its full width.

 The absence of the spreader bar makes identifying an in-line hammock straightforward.
-The suspension of this style hammock is made up of the ending strands of the hammock being gathered and tied together into a loop at each end of the hammock.
+The suspension of this style of hammock is made up of the ending strands being gathered and tied together into a loop at each end of the hammock.
 Each loop is then tied to a pole, tree or other suspension point.
 These points are ideally 10 to 15 feet apart, depending on the length of the hammock.

-In-line hammocks may be made of several types of materials, usually depending on the type of hammock they are and where that type of hammock originated.
+In-line hammocks may be made of several types of materials, usually depending on the type of hammock they are and where that type originated.
 Mayan and Nicaraguan hammocks are made of cotton and nylon strings that are woven to form the bed.
 Nicaraguan hammocks have a more open weave to the netting.
 Brazilian hammocks are often made of sturdy, brightly colored woven cotton fabric.

-Advantages and Disadvantages
+More on Advantages and Disadvantages

 In-line hammocks are getting more and more recognition in areas you might not normally think of them.
 They are gaining popularity as tent replacements.
 Sleeping under the stars as you swing peacefully from a tree just has a certain allure that is hard to resist.
 There are several kinds of in-line hammocks designed for easier camping and hiking.
 Hammocks can make a great tent replacement with the right insect and rain nets and a warm under quilt to keep your butt toasty.
 Tent and other travel hammocks are often made from durable polyester material so they can be folded up to be compact and lightweight making them ideal for traveling.

 As you lay in an in-line hammock you will notice that the hammock's edges wrap around you, conforming to your weight and shape.
 Any weight in the hammock is being pulled downward by gravity, and not being supported by the spreader bar.
 This makes it hard to tip an in-line hammock over.
 Many people also choose to lay across the width of the hammock instead of along the length.
-This eliminates the wrap around effect of the hammock and keeps it more open.
+This eliminates the wrap-around effect of the hammock and keeps it more open.

 Some people enjoy sleeping on a hammock every night instead of a bed.
 Hammock sleepers enjoy several health benefits, and it's a trend that is growing each year.
 Hammocks provide minimal pressure points to help ease joint pain.
 There are several sleeping positions which offer a variety of other benefits, not the least of which is a better, more comfortable sleeping environment.